Dr Anna Chiara Sicilia

 Chartered Clinical Psychologist

 I am a Chartered Clinical Psychologist, registered with the Health and Care Professions Council (HCPC - click here to check the register) and accredited with the British Psychological Society (BPS).
 I am also a member of the EMDR association UK and Ireland and the BPS Division of Clinical Psychology.
-I currently work for the NHS in an adult mental health team and offer private psychological therapy in Brighton and Hove.
+I currently work for the NHS in an adult mental health team, offer private psychological therapy in Brighton and Hove and I am a director of in2gr8mentalhealth Ltd.

 I completed a Doctorate in Clinical Psychology at Lancaster University and a Master of Science in Early intervention in Psychosis at the Institute of Psychiatry, King's College London.
 I have completed further post-doctoral training in various therapeutic approaches, such as Eye Movement Desensitisation and Reprocessing (EMDR) therapy and I specialise in trauma-informed and trauma-focussed therapy.
 I adopt an integrative approach in my clinical work, drawing on a range of psychological models, including Cognitive Analytic Therapy (CAT) and Cognitive Behavioural Therapy (CBT) in addition to EMDR.